 Animals visible in their habitats may change from day to day, based on weather conditions, reproductive cycles, and necessary veterinary procedures.

 Visit the indoor buildings: Apes of Africa, Primates of the World, Aviary, Aquatic & Reptile Center, Small Mammals, Big Cat Country, Elephant Care Center, Giraffes, and the Dairy Barn.

 Explore the North American species: Caribou, elk, harbor seals, and North American river otters.
 These animals are more active in cooler weather.

-The larger outdoor habitats are for the African species like zebra, kudu, waterbuck, impalas, and gazelles.
+The larger outdoor habitats are for African species like kudu, waterbuck, impalas, and gazelles.
 These African hoofstock are only outside with the temperature above 45 degrees Fahrenheit, and their habitats are clear of ice.

 Throughout the entire year, factors like precipitation, wind, cloud cover, animal location or possible stress may impede the viewing of these animals, but as a general guideline:

 Gorilla & Bonobo: Outside when 40 degrees Fahrenheit and above with access to an off-exhibit area